akoutmos/pharams/README.md

 end
 ```

 When using the `Ecto.Changeset.validate_*/3` functions, all you have to provide is the last argument.
-The Pharams macro will populate the first two params under the hood for you.
+The Pharams macro will populate the first two parameters under the hood for you.
 When using the `Ecto.Changeset.validate_*/4` functions, you have to pass the last two parameters as a list.
 See below the two different uses of `validate_subset`:

 ```elixir
 # Using Ecto.Changeset.validate_subset/3